 Respect for others is paramount.
 Respect other people, their opinions, experience, personal life and ideas.
-The ORCHID community is not a place for disrespectful or abusive language, regardless of the reason.
+The Laravel Orchid community is not a place for disrespectful or abusive language, regardless of the reason.
 Be constructive and respectful when criticizing.
 Personal attacks are not allowed.
 Constructive criticism should be perceived by you with prudence and respect, take note of it and thank the critic for his contribution, regardless of your position.

 Rumors and speculation

-While the rapidly developing and exciting nature of ORCHID fuels the desire to spread rumors or speculation, we ask you to refrain from this.
+While the rapidly developing and exciting nature of Laravel Orchid fuels the desire to spread rumors or speculation, we ask you to refrain from this.
 The discussion of future plans is harmless in itself, but should not be presented as a confirmed fact - either make it clear that these are speculations, or do not discuss at all.
 Disseminating inaccurate information can be detrimental to the community, especially if information is disseminated in a negative way.

-ORCHID is created by the joint efforts of many people in their free time, whose common goal is to create something special.
+Laravel Orchid is created by the joint efforts of many people in their free time, whose common goal is to create something special.
 It is important to always remember this and try to make your contribution to useful and meaningful discussions.
 At the meeting, support the topic of discussion and express your thoughts that are directly related to the subject of discussion.
 When commenting on a website, do not go far from the topic of the blog entry or the topic of the question.
-Taking part in discussions related to development, for example in mail correspondence or in Slack, do not ask unnecessary questions and do not conduct conversations that are not directly related to the development process; thereby, you complicate the course of the discussion and overflow the logs of messages from developers that may not be in the conversation at that moment.
+Taking part in discussions related to development, for example in mail correspondence or in Telegram, do not ask unnecessary questions and do not conduct conversations that are not directly related to the development process; thereby, you complicate the course of the discussion and overflow the logs of messages from developers that may not be in the conversation at that moment.

 First of all, you need to understand that we are an online community, on the basis of this we need to make every effort to avoid all the negative aspects that the global network has.
 No need to troll - verbal skirmishes and comments made for the sole purpose of making someone a fool are unacceptable and look at least infantile.
 Spam is also not allowed.
 Spam includes links to pages that are not related to the topic of discussion or repeated links to the same web page.
 If one of the users is engaged in trolling or spam, just ignore it and notify the moderators about it.